 The AOSS shall not pose a greater risk of ground water pollution than systems otherwise permitted pursuant to 12VAC5-610 .
 After wastewater has passed through a treatment unit or septic tank and through the soil in the soil treatment area, the concentration of fecal coliform organisms shall not exceed 2.2 cfu/100 ml at the lower vertical limit of the project area boundary.

 Each large AOSS shall comply with TN limit of 5 mg/l at the project area boundary.
 Prior to the issuance of a construction permit, the designer shall demonstrate compliance with this requirement through modeling or other calculations.
 Such demonstration may incorporate multiple nitrogen removal methods such as pretreatment, vegetative uptake (only for AOSSs with shallow soil treatment areas), denitrification, and other viable nitrogen management methods.
-Ground water and other monitoring may be required at the department's discretion.. for
+Ground water and other monitoring is required for all systems with peak design flows over 5,000 gpd and may be required for systems greater than 1,000 gpd up to 5,000 gpd.
+When required, groundwater monitoring shall be conducted in accordance with the following minimum standards.

+1. A minimum of one upgradient and two downgradient wells shall be installed per dispersal area.

+2. Groundwater monitoring wells shall be installed to measure the impact of the effluent applied to the soil treatment area on the first permanent water table.

+3. Background conditions are to be established by sampling the groundwater monitoring wells prior to the addition of any effluent to the soil.

+4. Groundwater wells shall be sampled annually for TN.
+If TN shows an increase over the background value as determined by the agency, groundwater wells will be sampled quarterly.

+5. Groundwater wells shall be sampled semi-annually for pH, chlorides, and conductivity.

 AOSSs with direct dispersal of effluent to ground water are subject to the following requirements: